BCBS/IOSCO STATEMENT (JULY-19):

 FIVE key takeaways

-See our five key takeaways below, based on that assumption that BCBS/IOSCO’s guidance will be backed by global regulators.
+See our five key takeaways below, assuming that BCBS/IOSCO’s guidance will ultimately be backed by all global regulators.

 1. More time for the small guys, USE IT WELL

-Just to be clear, if your firm’s expected AANA is still between 50 and 750bn then you’re still very much in-scope for Sept-20 compliance.
+Just to be clear, if your firm’s expected AANA is still between 50bn and 750bn then you’re still very much in-scope for Phase 5 Sept-20 compliance.
 So no change for you i’m afraid….

 But, for firms with an AANA between 8-50bn, the headline most will take home is that they have an extra year.

-The real message here is that, even if your firm finds itself in-scope for Phase 6, in Sept-21, the time available needs to be used productively i.e. don’t do a Brexit!
+The real message here is that, even if your firm finds itself in-scope for Phase 6, in Sept-21, the time available needs to be used productively.

 Let’s not forget that plenty of the smaller firms would likely not have been ready for Sept-20.
-This is especially the case for those firms with a higher complexity delivery.
 Firms can’t afford to let history repeat itself for Phase 6.

 We’d strongly recommend that firms keep the momentum going rather than parking up their delivery, then going through the pain of re-starting further down the line.
-Especially for those firms who already have an in-flight programme and/or funding allocated.
+Especially for those firms who already have an in-flight programme and/or allocated funding.

 2. LOWER volumes per phase, but now TWO tidal waves

-The trick here is not to get carried away about the lower group volumes for each of the newly proposed phases.
+The trick here is not to get excited about the lower group volumes for each of the newly proposed phases.

-For the new Phase 5, 314 is still a huge number of groups, more than 10 times bigger than the Phase 4 total, which as it stands will be the biggest Phase we’ve seen to date.
+For the new Phase 5, 314 new groups is still a huge number, more than 10 times bigger than largest Phase to date.

 This still leaves approx. 775 new Phase 6 groups.
 A scary number, despite the extra year’s delay.